France summons US Ambassador Kushner over 'unacceptable' letter about rising antisemitism

 The dustup follows Macron's rejection this past week of accusations from Israel Prime Minister Benjamin Netanyahu that France's intention to recognize a Palestinian state is fueling antisemitism.

-France is home to the largest Jewish population in Western Europe, with an estimated 500,000 Jews.
+France is home to the largest Jewish population in Europe, with an estimated 500,000 Jews, the third-largest Jewish population in the world after Israel and the United States.
 That’s approximately 1% of the national population.

 The diplomatic discord comes as French-U.S. relations have faced tensions this year amid Trump's trade war and a split over the future of U.N. peacekeepers in Lebanon.
 France in particular has objected to the U.S. push to wind down the peacekeeping operation known as UNIFIL, with a vote on the issue set for the end of the month by the U.N.
 Security Council.